Pediatric test centre (blood test centre)

 1. My child requires a blood test/urine test.
 How do I proceed?

-The Montreal Children’s Hospital’s Pediatric Test Center for children from 0 to 17 years of age inclusively.
-It is a walk-in clinic.
-No appointments are needed except for sweat tests .
-We are located on the second floor of Bloc B (room B02.5118) and open Monday to Friday from 7:00 a.m. to 5:00 p.m.
+The Montreal Children’s Hospital’s Pediatric Test Center is for children from 0 to 17 years of age inclusively.
+We are located on the second floor of Bloc B (room B02.5118) and open Monday to Friday from 7:00 a.m. to 3:00 p.m.
 We are closed on holidays and weekends.

 On the day of your tests, it is mandatory to bring: